Deep-MI/FastSurfer/doc/overview/EDITING.md

 # Manual Edits

 We have noticed that FastSurfer segmentations and surface results are very robust and rarely require any manual edits.
-However, for your convenience, we allow manual edits in various stages of the FastSurfer pipeline.
+However, for your convenience, we allow manual edits in various stages of the FastSurfer pipeline to fix errors or inaccuracies in FastSurfer results.
 These editing options include approaches that are inherited from FreeSurfer as well as some FastSurfer-specific editing options.

 The provided editing options may be changed or extended in the future, also depending on requests from the community.
 Furthermore, we invite users to [contribute](CONTRIBUTING.md) such changes and/or datasets of paired MRI images and edited files to improve FastSurfer's neural networks.

+## What are Edits?

+Edits are manual interventions into the pipeline that change intermediate results.
+By "editing" intermediate results, later steps operate on updated information.
+While rarely necessary, some errors of the pipeline (see below) can be addressed and the quality of results can be improved.

 ## What can be edited?